Tetralux/odin-lang.org-source/content/docs/overview.md

 * **#packed**

-This tag can be applied to struct.
-Its fields will remain in source-order.
+This tag can be applied to a struct.
+It removes padding between fields that is normally inserted to align fields according to their type's alignment requirements.
+Fields remain in source order.

+This is useful in cases where the structure is unlikely to be correctly aligned in the first place, or if the space-savings are more important or useful than the access speed of the fields.
+Accessing a field in packed struct may require copying the field out of the struct into a temporary location, or using a machine instruction that doesn't assume the pointer address is correctly aligned, in order to be performant or avoid crashing on some systems.
+(See `intrinsics.unaligned_load`.)
 ```odin
 struct #packed {x: u8, y: i32, z: u16, w: u8}
 ```